 I felt my patience grow thin.
 “Please, sir.
 I am not a rube.
 I appreciate the story, but I am a man of reason, and …”

 I could feel the blood run from my scalp to the soles of my feet.
 Slowly, I turned.
 Through the glass, I saw the inside latch standing in its unlocked position.

 “Oh,” I heard the old man whisper.
 “You poor soul.”

 Within its pages, I learned of Sarkomand, the city that everybody desires even if unable to put a name to their desire.
 I read the thirty-one chapters and discovered what one may find there.
-I read of the even more fearsome toll required to walk its ancient streets.
+I learned of the even more fearsome toll required to walk its ancient streets.

 I am leaving now.
-I am going to be gone for a while, maybe a long, long time and though I have no idea who may find this—indeed, I have no hope at all—if I do not return, please—I beg you—please go to a little used bookstore that sits on the back streets of the little town just north of my home.
+I am going to be gone for a while, maybe a long, long time and though I have no idea who may find this—indeed, I have no hope at all—if I do not return, please—I beg you—please go to a little-used bookstore that sits on the back streets of the little town just north of my home.
 Ask the man sitting at his counter about Sarkomand and how you might find it and help a lost traveler return to his own home and hearth.

 And if by chance you explore the darker corners of the store and you see a lone book sitting by itself behind the glass of a barrister’s bookcase, and should you hear the click of a latch then for all that you hold dear, turn and flee and never return.
-For should you reach for the book with trembling fingers and read it, especially the new final, thirty-second chapter that prominently features my own name and what happened to me there in that memory-haunted necropolis, the next edition will certainly be one chapter longer revealing your own dark tale within the streets of Sarkomand.
+For should you reach for the book with trembling fingers and read it, especially the new final, thirty-second chapter that prominently features my own name and what happened to me there in that memory-haunted necropolis, the next edition will undoubtedly be one chapter longer revealing your own dark tale within the streets of Sarkomand.